cs-open-project/projectsfound/README.md

 介绍: A Java API for NLU applications

+### OpenServerless[Incubating]

+Description: OpenServerless is an open source, cloud-agnostic, serverless platform.
+It offers a complete environment for serverless applications development, based on Kubernetes.
+With Apache OpenWhisk as its FaaS engine, it provides an unified developer experience with a plethora of services (SQL or noSQL databases, key-value stores, object storage, LLMs services, function schedulers) managed by the platform's core: the operator, along with tooling (the CLI) to simplify (and interact with) deployments, integrated ide and starter application and optimized runtimes integrated with the staters.

+介绍: OpenServerless is an open source, cloud-agnostic, serverless platform.
+It offers a complete environment for serverless applications development, based on Kubernetes.
+With Apache OpenWhisk as its FaaS engine, it provides an unified developer experience with a plethora of services (SQL or noSQL databases, key-value stores, object storage, LLMs services, function schedulers) managed by the platform's core: the operator, along with tooling (the CLI) to simplify (and interact with) deployments, integrated ide and starter application and optimized runtimes integrated with the staters.

+### OzHera[Incubating]

+Description: OzHera is an application observation platform (APM) in the era of cloud native, with the application as its core, integrating capabilities such as metric monitoring, trace tracking, logging, and alerting

+介绍: OzHera is an application observation platform (APM) in the era of cloud native, with the application as its core, integrating capabilities such as metric monitoring, trace tracking, logging, and alerting

 ### Pegasus[Incubating]

 Description: Pegasus is a distributed key-value storage system which is designed to be simple, horizontally scalable, strongly consistent and high-performance.

 介绍: Pegasus is a distributed key-value storage system which is designed to be simple, horizontally scalable, strongly consistent and high-performance.

+### Polaris[Incubating]

+Description: Polaris is a catalog for data lakes.
+It provides new levels of choice, flexibility and control over data, with full enterprise security and Apache Iceberg interoperability across a multitude of engines and infrastructure.

+介绍: Polaris is a catalog for data lakes.
+It provides new levels of choice, flexibility and control over data, with full enterprise security and Apache Iceberg interoperability across a multitude of engines and infrastructure.

 ### Pony Mail[Incubating]